 COMP 151.
-Introduction to Technology Applications.
-(F, S)(2)
+Introduction to Technology Applications (F, S)(2)

 An introductory course designed to explore the basic knowledge and terminology of computers and their various applications.
-The course will provide students with hands-on experience in productivity tools such as word processing, multimedia presentations, spread sheet and database technology.
-Students will learn how to communicate and collaborate with others using the web technology.
-The course will also provide students with the knowledge and skills required to use the internet to search for information and resources in support of a life-long learning endeavor.
+The course will provide students with hands-on experience in productivity tools such as word processing, multimedia presentations, spread sheet, and database technology.
+Students will learn how to communicate and collaborate with others using web technology.
+The course will also provide students with the knowledge and skills required to use the internet.
+Students will be able to search for information and resources in support of a life-long learning endeavor.
 Prerequisite: None

 COMP 152.
-Technology Applications.
-(On Demand) (1)
+Technology Applications (On Demand) (1)

-A study of the fundamental applications of technology and information allows students to expand their working knowledge of computer applications with hands-on experiences.
+This course is designed for the study of the fundamental applications of technology and information using real-life cases.
+This will allow students to expand their working knowledge and skills of computer applications.
 Prerequisite: None.

 COMP 241.
-Intermediate Technology Applications.
-(F, S) (3)
+Intermediate Technology Applications (F, S) (3)